 |Lot Size||Sample Size|

 1023.4 Sample Record

-A sample record shall be completed in SiteManager, as described in Sample Record General Information , and shall be used to identify samples to be submitted to the Central Laboratory.
+A sample record shall be completed in AASHTOWARE Project (AWP) in accordance with AWP MA Sample Record, General, and shall be used to identify samples to be submitted to the Central Laboratory.
 The inspector is to show complete information in the sample record including the following for each lot or shipment sampled:

 a) Complete identification shown on the galvanized plate.

 b) Whether sample is cut from plate or is a coupon.

 c) Results of field thickness measurements (minimum or average) for each lot or shipment sampled.